Head of the Armed Forces

 Head of the Armed Forces is the position of the sovereign of the United Kingdom as commander-in-chief of the British Armed Forces.
 Supreme military authority is vested in the monarch and extends to the exercise of several personal prerogatives.
 However, routine administration of the military is delegated as a matter of law to the Defence Council of the United Kingdom, a body officially charged with the direction and command of the Armed Forces.
 As the Defence Council and its service boards are all a part of the Ministry of Defence, which itself is a ministerial department of the Government of the United Kingdom, the prime minister makes the key decisions on the use of the Armed Forces, while the secretary of state for defence assists the prime minister in the development of defence policy and administers the day-to-day military operations.

 Military oath of allegiance

-Before joining the military all recruits of the British Armed Forces (other than Officers in the Royal Navy) must take the following oath: I... swear by Almighty God (do solemnly, and truly declare and affirm) that I will be faithful and bear true allegiance to His Majesty King Charles III, His Heirs and Successors, and that I will, as in duty bound, honestly and faithfully defend His Majesty, His Heirs and Successors, in Person, Crown and Dignity against all enemies, and will observe and obey all orders of His Majesty, His Heirs and Successors, and of the [Generals/Admirals/Air Officers] and Officers set over me.
+Before joining the military all recruits of the British Armed Forces (other than Officers in the Royal Navy) (Note: Historically, members of the Royal Navy 'entered' service (rather than enlisted) and did not swear an oath as the Navy's existence stems from the Sovereign's prerogative rather than an act of parliament.
+However, since the Armed Forces Act 2006, ratings have 'enlisted' in line with the other services and are required to take the oath or affirmation.
+Commissioned officers of the Royal Navy are still not required to take the oath or affirmation.) must take the following oath: I... swear by Almighty God (do solemnly, and truly declare and affirm) that I will be faithful and bear true allegiance to His Majesty King Charles III, His Heirs and Successors, and that I will, as in duty bound, honestly and faithfully defend His Majesty, His Heirs and Successors, in Person, Crown and Dignity against all enemies, and will observe and obey all orders of His Majesty, His Heirs and Successors, and of the [Generals/Admirals/Air Officers] and Officers set over me.